Arslaan-Siddiqui-TSM/PM-Agent-using-ReWOO/README.md

 ## 🎯 Overview

-This project implements the **ReWOO (Reasoning WithOut Observation)** framework, which is an advanced reasoning pattern that separates planning from execution.
-It's specifically designed to analyze Business Requirement Documents (BRDs) and automatically generate structured, comprehensive project plans in Markdown format.
+This project implements the ReWOO (Reasoning WithOut Observation) framework, which is an advanced reasoning pattern that separates planning from execution.
+It's designed to analyze multiple project documents and automatically generate structured, comprehensive project plans in Markdown.

-### What is ReWOO?

-ReWOO is an agentic reasoning pattern that:

-- **Plans first**: Creates a complete execution plan upfront
-- **Executes sequentially**: Runs each step without re-planning
-- **Synthesizes results**: Combines all evidence into a final solution
-- **Minimizes LLM calls**: More efficient than traditional ReAct patterns

 This implementation uses:

-- **LangGraph** for orchestrating the reasoning workflow
+- LangGraph for orchestrating the reasoning workflow
-- **Google Gemini 2.5 Flash** for language model operations
+- Google Gemini 2.0 Flash for language model operations
-- **PyMuPDF** for PDF document processing
+- PyMuPDF for PDF document processing
-- **Tavily Search** for web-based information retrieval
+- Tavily Search for web-based information retrieval
+- A custom Document Intelligence Pipeline for classification, extraction, cross-doc analysis, and caching

 ---

 ## 🏗️ Architecture

-The project follows a **state-driven graph architecture** powered by LangGraph:
+The system combines a pre-processing intelligence pipeline with a state-driven ReWOO graph powered by LangGraph:

 ```
+              ┌──────────────────────────────────────────┐
+              │     Document Intelligence Pipeline       │
+              │  • Classification (LLM + caching)        │
+              │  • Content extraction (LLM + PyMuPDF)    │
+              │  • Cross-doc analysis (gaps/conflicts)   │
+              │  • Planning context generation           │
+              └──────────────────────────────────────────┘
+                                   │
+                                   ▼
 ┌─────────────────────────────────────────────────────────┐
 │                    ReWOO State                          │
 │  ┌──────────────────────────────────────────────────┐  │